 about 1 year ago

 Do you have a tip you’d like to share with your fellow devs?
-Be sure to join the community and share it in the Slack Channel, we know they’ll appreciate it!
+Be sure to share it in the Hackathon Slack Channel, we know they’ll appreciate it!

 If you have any questions about the hackathon, please post on the discussion forum.